snootched/cb-lcars/README.md

    - really too much to list - you can customize just about anything you like
 - Matching control colors to the light entity (buttons, sliders, gradients, etc.)
 - Additional 'flare' such as animating button presses, blinking buttons
-- Versatile 'grid' control that is used to create many other controls.
+- Versatile 'grid' control (`cb-lcars-grid`) that is used to create many other controls.
 Used in:
   - button panels/groups
   - gauges (the percent markers, tick marks, etc.)
   - sliders